Yougain/burmilla_os_efi/README.md

 ## burmilla_os_efi
 # create_bumillaos_efi_iso
-  A script for creating an iso image of RancherOS installer with EFI.<br>
+  A script for creating an iso image of BurmillaOS installer with EFI.
+When you execute the command without arguments, you can create latest stable version.
+When you provide "rc" or "beta" for first argument, you can create latest "rc" or "beta" version.<br>
-  You can directly login through SSH by username, 'burmilla' and password, 'burmilla', because "burmilla.password=burmilla" has been already set in kernel parameters of grub-setting of this iso image.<br>
+  You can directly login through SSH by username, 'rancher' and password, 'rancher', because "rancher.password=rancher" has been already set in kernel parameters of grub-setting of this iso image.<br>
   CAUTION: Do not alter label of iso image.
-The label must be 'bumillaos', or installer fails.<br>
+The label must be 'rancher', or installer fails when you use USB-based iso installer.<br>
   ```
-  $ ./create_bumillaos_efi_iso
+  $ ./create_bumillaos_efi_iso [|rc|beta]
-  　...... # Downloading RancherOS and Ubuntu iso images.
+  　...... # Downloading BurmillaOS and Ubuntu iso images.
   　...... # Copy files with EFI function from Ubuntu iso image to a new RancherOS iso image.
-  　# You get ~/bumillaos_efi/bumillaos-v1.x.x.efi.iso finally.
+  　# You get ~/bumillaos_efi/bumillaos-vx.x.x.efi.iso finally.
   $ ls ~/bumillaos_efi
-  bumillaos-v1.5.8.efi.iso  bumillaos-v1.5.8.iso  ubuntu-22.04.1-live-server-amd64.iso
+  bumillaos-vx.x.x.efi.iso  bumillaos-vx.x.x.iso  ubuntu-22.04.1-live-server-amd64.iso
   ```
 # install_bumillaos_on_btrfs
 A scpipt for installing RancherOS on btrfs partition created in /dev/sda of a baremetal server.<br>
-After booting up by bumillaos-v1.x.x.efi.iso, execute following command from your terminal.
+After booting up a bare-metal server by bumillaos-vx.x.x.efi.iso, execute following command from your remote terminal outside of the server.
  ```
 $ ./install_bumillaos_on_btrfs \
 	[server name] \